 What is Discount Rate?

 So keep that in mind, because there are two, not just one the reason for discounting.
 As for the rule, the rule is somewhat straightforward.
 What are we doing when we discount?
-Well, we are basically bringing future dollars into current value.
-So if I discount, properly discount, adjusting by time and by risk a dollar that I expect to get a year from now, when I discount that I’m basically I’m expressing that dollar in today’s currency.
+Well, we are bringing future dollars into current value.
+So if I discount, adjusting by time and by risk a dollar that I expect to get a year from now, when I discount that I am expressing that dollar in today’s currency.
 And so now we can compare the money that we need to put down today with the present value of the money I expect to get in the future.
 So now instead of comparing dollars today and dollars a year from now, which would be like comparing apple and oranges, we are actually comparing apples and apples after the proper discounting.
-So after discounting all the cash flow, what we’re doing is expressing all the future cash flows in current and present value.
+So after discounting all the cash flow, what we are doing is expressing all the future cash flows in current and present value.
 And now when we actually aggregate all these numbers, then we say something very simple.
 Look, if the net inflows and outflows of cash out of this company is positive, then we are going to invest in the project.
 In other words, the net press in values project, it is positive, go for this project and if the net present value is negative, then do not go for, for this project.
-But you can only do that after properly adjusting all the expected cash flows by when are you going to get them and by the risk of expecting those cash flows in the future.
+But you can only do that after properly adjusting all the expected cash flows by when you are going to get them and by the risk of expecting those cash flows in the future.
 But having done that, the rule is very simple.
 If you get a positive NPV, you should go ahead with the project.
-If you get a negative NPV you should not go ahead with this with this project.
+If you get a negative NPV, you should not go ahead with this with this project.

 What happens if you are comparing more than one project?